aerisweather/aerisjs/README.md

-Aeris Interactive
+Aeris.js
 -----------------

 ##### A javscript library for maps and weather.

-# About Aeris Interactive
+# About Aeris.js

 The [Aeris Weather API](http://www.hamweather.com/support/documentation/aeris/) is one of the most complete and advanced weather APIs available and quickly gives you access to many different types of weather information.

-Out of the box, Aeris Interactive provides a suite of tools for rendering weather maps and widgets, using data from the Aeris API.
+Out of the box, Aeris.js provides a suite of tools for rendering weather maps and widgets, using data from the Aeris API.
 Maps can be rendered using the [Google Maps API](https://developers.google.com/maps/) or [OpenLayers](http://openlayers.org/).

 Usage of the Aeris API requires an Aeris API developer account.
 Visit [hamweather.com](http://www.hamweather.com/products/aeris-api/pricing/) to sign up for a free account.

 ```
 /**
- * Aeris interactive is currently in beta release.
+ * Aeris.js is currently in beta release.
  * While we will make our best efforts to maintain a stable API,
- * minor changes may be made to the interface while Aeris Interactive
+ * minor changes may be made to the interface while Aeris.js
  * is in beta release.
  *
  *